 Served at all bars and nearly all restaurants, you will have plenty of chances to try this on your next trip.
 Alternatively, take a look at this Pisco sour recipe and try making it yourself.
 This rich cocktail is sure to impress!

 There are so many more incredible Peruvian foods to discover, from cau cau to chaufa, and juane to papa rellena.
-Discover even more about food in Peru with our Peruvian food glossary, covering the common cuisines, local ingredients, and even more tasty dishes.
+Keep reading to discover even more about food in Peru with our Peruvian food glossary, covering the common cuisines, local ingredients, and even more tasty dishes.

 Ready to experience all that Peru has to offer and try these delicious Peruvian foods in their homeland?
 Chat with an expert Travel Advisor at Peru for Less and start planning your own dream vacation to Peru.